syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Tables.md

 //Close the document
 document.Close(true);

 //Save the stream as PDF document file in local machine.
-Refer to PDF/UWP section for respective code samples Save(ms, "Sample.pdf");
+Refer to the PDF/UWP section for respective code samples Save(ms, "Sample.pdf");
 {% endhighlight %}